Who is Coreo?

 As a team we are circular economy strategic advisors, project partners and all round doers.
 We bring passion, a depth of unique experience and a good dose of cognitive diversity to the table.

-Ashleigh is outspoken on the need for Australia to build a more competitive economic model and actively innovates new sustainable business models.
-She was an Executive-in-Residence at The Yunus Centre of Griffith University, holds a Bachelor of Environmental Health Science with Faculty Commendation for academic excellence, 1st Class Honours in Environmental Management, and the highest honour a university can bestow – the University Medal.
+Complementing her impactful work, Ashleigh served as an Executive-in-Residence at The Yunus Centre of Griffith University.
+She holds a Bachelor of Environmental Health Science with Faculty Commendation for academic excellence, achieved 1st Class Honours in Environmental Management, and earned the highest university honor – the University Medal.

 As COO of Coreo, Jaine’s expertise lies in her capacity to take her clients on a circular exploration that is compelling, inclusive, and tangible.
 Underpinning engaging storytelling with deep operational expertise, Jaine’s work has been recognised and celebrated, notably having been invited to share her views at the 2019 United Nations General Assembly.